saggiyogesh/nodeportal/README.md

 ##Configuration:
 `np.properties` in `/lib` folder contains all needed configuration information like DB connection information etc of portal.

-##New in version 0.1
+##New in version 0.2
-* Themebuilder and Layoutbuilder plugin - to create new themes and layouts.
-Newly created themes and layouts can be edited and changes are reflected on runtime without any server restart.
+* Stability on windows. various fixes are implemented to use all api on windows.
+* Require.js is used for loading async public and client's scripts of plugins.

 ##More Information.